avardhineni/DevOps-Projects/2.Terraform_module/README.md

 - Child modules can be called multiple times within the same configuration, and multiple configurations can use the same child module.
 - Child modules are re-usable code.

+## Terraform Modules helps to stop creating duplicate resources within an orgranization and saves a lot of coders time.